a327ex/emoji-merge/README.md

 But in 1% of cases, like when a merge happens right before a round ends, the guard we have at the top of the `arena:merge_emojis` function, the `if self.round_ending then return end` line, will not be triggered because the round hasn't ended yet, yet we'll add a `timer_after` for 0.15 seconds later, which means that now our emoji is created after the round has ended, and as we'll see in the `arena:end_round` function, this can lead to all sorts of issues.
 So what we actually want is for the emoji merging effect to be contained to the `arena` object, especifically to be contained to the `objects` container (although it could have been any of the other containers), since if that's the case, then whenever the container is deleted, the `merge_object` will also be deleted, and thus the `timer_after` call attached to it also will, and thus we won't get merges happening in odd conditions.

 This situation is an example of two things.
 The first is the kind of care you have to have while using timers.
-If you use timers incorrectly, if you don't tag then properly and cancel tags correctly, or if you attach a timer to the wrong object, you'll get into these odd bugs that happen rarely but that can totally break the game in one way or another.
+If you use timers incorrectly, if you don't tag them properly and cancel tags correctly, or if you attach a timer to the wrong object, you'll get into these odd bugs that happen rarely but that can totally break the game in one way or another.
 SNKRX was full of these bugs, eventually I fixed most of them, but this is definitely a big drawback that comes with using the timer/observer constructs.
 I said so in the engine section, but this is great example of how it plays out practically.

 And the second thing this situation is an example of is how useful it is to have the mixin setup we have.
 Note that the `merge_object` construct is a new type of object entirely, but because it's only used here, it can be created completely locally as an anchor object with a timer mixin, and everything just works fine.
-This kind of flexibility of being able to create objects to do these kinds of things across time, and to be able to do that fully locally, is one of the best example of why I really like this mixin + god object setup with the anchor objects.
+This kind of flexibility of being able to create objects to do these kinds of things across time, and to be able to do that fully locally, is one of the best examples of why I really like this mixin + god object setup with the anchor objects.

 Now, there are a few extra lines in `arena:merge_emojis`: